Security at Slack: How Slack Protects Your Data

 Slack employs a multi-layered security approach in every aspect of our work operating system, from the underlying infrastructure to the features you and your employees love to use each day.
 Here’s a closer look at some of the security measures we have in place:

-- Encryption: Slack encrypts data both in transit, using TLS 1.2 protocols, and at rest, using FIPS 140-2 compliant encryption standards, ensuring that your data is protected from unauthorised access.
+- Encryption: Slack encrypts data both in transit, using TLS 1.2 protocols, and at rest, using FIPS 140-2 compliant encryption standards, ensuring that your data is protected from unauthorized access.

 - Network security: Slack restricts network access from public networks to the production environment and hardens the hosts therein according to industry standards.